 The HOR and VER indices in the sensor positions file correspond to the

 Note that there are two sets of position data for soil plot 001, and that

 end date in the file.
 This indicates sensors either

 moved or were relocated; in this case there was a frost heave incident.

-You can read about it in the issue log, both in the readme file and on
+You can read about it in the issue log, which is displayed on the